tensorflow/community/rfcs/20200107-tf-data-snapshot.md

         and `run_id` (see the _Detailed Design_ section for details), we will use the `snapshot_name` to uniquely identify the snapshot.

+Note: `AUTO` options above indicates that snapshot will attempt to pick a reasonable default that is suitable for most use cases.
+We will eventually add tf.data autotuning to pick the right parameters for the best performance for individual workloads.

 ### External API Guarantees

 Externally, we guarantee that snapshots written by a particular version of TensorFlow will be readable by that specific version of TensorFlow.
-Eventually, we can also guarantee that snapshots written will be readable by all future versions of TensorFlow.

 We are not currently handling the case where workers do not go through the entire training set at least once.